 This year, the event is one night (Friday).
-Costs for a room is $119 per person for motel-style semi-private accommodations (4 people per room), $89 per person for dorm-style accommodations, and $49 for Saturday only.
+Costs for a room is $149 per person for motel-style semi-private accommodations (4 people per room) and $119 per person for dorm-style accommodations.
 This includes dinner on Friday evening, and three meals on Saturday.

 We will have three meetings with one on Friday night and two Saturday.

 Please pay this at the time that you register—in any event, before the retreat.
 Because space is limited, please be advised that we cannot consider your place on the retreat secured until payment has been received (or arranged for with financial assistance).